RhetTbull/osxmetadata/README.md

                            entry providing a synopsis of the contents of the file.
-For example, "Apple Introduces the iPod Photo".; string isospeed                   kMDItemISOSpeed;
+For example, "Apple Introduces the iPod Photo".; string identifier                 kMDItemIdentifier;
-                           com.apple.metadata:kMDItemISOSpeed; The ISO speed
-                           used to acquire the document contents.; number identifier                 kMDItemIdentifier;
                            com.apple.metadata:kMDItemIdentifier; A formal
                            identifier used to reference the resource within a